Policy valid as of October 1, 2014

 This blog is a personal blog written and edited by me.
-I am not a professional or specialist in the fitness or nutrition field.
-I am simply a mom who loves to run, eat, and lift.
-If you have questions about this blog, don’t hesitate to contact me at shortyruns dot gmaildotcom.
+I am not a professional anything, much less a professional powerlifter, runner, or yogi.
+If you have questions about this blog, please contact me at shortyruns at gmail.com.

 From time to time, this blog will accepts form of cash advertising, sponsorship, affiliate links or other forms of compensation, such as products to review.
 All compensation received from this blog is used to fund the upkeep of the blog and the activities I participate in for blogging purposes, such as races, conferences, and other blog related events.